stampery/office/README.md

 <<<<<<< HEAD
-# Add-in Command Demo Outlook Add-in
+# Add-in Command Demo Outlook Add-in for block chain

 The Add-in Command Demo add-in uses the commands model for Outlook add-ins to add buttons to the ribbon.